A Declaration Of The Rights Of Magicians By H.G. Parry

 I only bring it up because Parry sticks to the history of that time period with such meticulous accuracy that it is mind-blowing.
 It isn’t just the historical figures, times or places.
 Beyond that, it goes right down to the speeches (I’ll go further into that in the questions below), documents, events and how one dominoes into the other.
 It is completely and utterly mind-blowing.

 When I first spoke of this to Becky, I called it code-switching but that isn’t really the right term.
 Through my educational lens that made the most sense as a vehicle to explain what I meant.
-Parry effortlessly and expertly switches between the correct vernaculars and dialects in correlation to that that time period, and each location with ease.
+Parry effortlessly and expertly switches between the correct vernaculars and dialects in correlation to that time period, and each location with ease.
 This makes it even more authentic and incredible to read.
 She truly wrote those pieces as a historian, in my opinion.

 Captain obvious much?
 I mean what is the one thing that could make politics any messier than magic… let alone dark magic?
 Especially during one of the bloodiest, nastiest revolutions (yes, including the American Revolution- at least they had George Washington to fall back on as President and a semblance of government in place), to boot.
 The French?
 They had nothing.
 And then rebooted, restarted and rebooted again.
 There were councils and committees, but at no point was the country really ever on the same page.
 It was a MESS.

 The brain of the Revolution, Maximilien Robespierre and his best friend, who “lit” the fire of the Revolution, Camille Desmoulins are a mesmerer and a shadowmancer.
 However, Camille has always been “spellbound” by a bracelet on his wrist that prevents him, a commoner, from utilizing his magic.
-Robespierre’s vision is a France where commoners are as free as Aristocrats to utilize their magic.
+Robespierre’s vision is of a France where commoners are as free as Aristocrats to utilize their magic.

 On the other side of the channel, William Pitt, youngest Prime Minister in history, is fighting with the breaking of spellbound magic for a whole different reason- abolishing slavery.
 If the moral atrocities aren’t enough to bring everyone to end it, the physical proof of its horrific abomination, surely will be.
 Using spellbound magic, slaves are kept underfoot going long past their mind’s and body’s actual abilities, literally working themselves to death in a matter of years.